Hancock County License Hearing Guide

 What It Is

 The ALR hearing is a separate proceeding from your criminal DUI case.
-Its sole purpose is to determine whether the Ohio BMV was justified in suspending your driver's license.
+It is an administrative hearing conducted by the BMV to determine whether the license suspension is warranted based on the circumstances of your arrest.

 How to Prepare